 Interviews

 All of the semi-structured interviews[35] were conducted by EC who is a PhD student working within the context of stroke self-management, and has previous experience in a neurological rehabilitation service including stroke.
 Interviews were conducted in a university research department in a room with minimal distraction.
 A university room was chosen as it offered a non-clinical environment and emphasised that the interviews had no impact on clinical care.
 However, the chosen location meant that participants would need be able to travel to the venue for the interviews.
-Prior to each interview the room was set up in the same way (chairs facing each other and a low round table in the middle and the curtains open) and EC noted anything of importance that happened and may impact her ability to conduct the interviews.
-Each interview was recorded using a dictaphone.
+Prior to each interview the room was set up in the same way (chairs facing each other and a low round table in the middle and the curtains open) Each interview was recorded using a dictaphone.
 Participants had the option to bring a friend or family member with them.

 Two researchers (EC and KB) developed the main research questions.
 Guidelines for developing interview schedules in health research informed the design of the topic guide [31].
 The topics themselves were informed by the research questions as well as relevant, previous research.
-For example, Satink’s [36] work drew attention to the time that stroke survivors felt ready for SM.
+For example, Satink’s [36] work drew attention to the time that stroke survivors felt ready for self-management support.
 As a result, a question surrounding when to implement a group SMP was included in the interview guide.
 The transcript was piloted in a practice interview and discussed by EC and KB.
 Some questions were removed after the pilot as they were off topic and did not facilitate full exploration of the research questions.

-Interviews were carried out in two parts.
-The first part explored participant experiences of SM in their own stroke journey.
-Each participant was read a paragraph about what SM means and was given the opportunity to ask questions.
-This included questions that gave insight into the third aim of the study (When/where to implement a SMP in the stroke pathway/ stroke survivor’s recovery).
-For example, the second part of the interview explored the idea of group SMPs and the barriers and gains associated with them.
+At the start of the interview participants were read a paragraph about what self-management means as the term is somewhat ambiguous.
+They were also given the opportunity to ask questions about this meaning.
+The Interviews were carried out in two parts.
+The first part explored participant experiences of SM in their own stroke journey which gave insight into the third aim of the study (When/where to implement a SMP in the stroke pathway/ stroke survivor’s recovery).
+The second part of the interview explored the idea of group SMPs and the barriers and gains associated with them.
 This gave insight into the first and second study aims (possible benefits of a group SMP and possible challenges of a group SMP).
 An example of the types of questions asked is found in box 1.

 Data Analysis

 Data were interpreted using inductive thematic analysis with codes drawn directly from the data.
 Codes were phrases or words which were then grouped to develop categories and themes.
 In the first instance the raw data were interpreted as, codes (e.g. learning from others and new ideas from peers) were combined to create collections of codes (e.g. collective problem solving).
 These collections were then combined to produce sub-themes (e.g. peer support), which were again combined to produce the main themes of the study (e.g. a space to share support).
-This process is illustrated in Figure 1.

 In keeping with guidance on qualitative research[32], themes were formed iteratively which meant data analysis and interviews were done simultaneously.
 The process involved exploring which themes were identified across the data set as it grew and re-reading interview transcripts to find illustrative examples and adjusting themes to reflect the new data gathered.
 This process continued until no new themes were identified.